zmahfuz0613/react-components-functional/readme.md

 Now, in `index.js` add some props and see them printed to the console.

 As a bonus, write some JSX that will render the props you pass in!

+### SEI 34 Note: Use React Developer Tools

+`console.logs` are useful, but in react it's better to use the React Developer Tools in the inspector to see the props and state of a given element.

 ## You Do: A Blog Post